Flotomate/product_docs/source/contract-management/create-a-contract.rst

 *****************

 A Contract formalizes the relation between two commercial entities.
-You can add n number of Contracts in the product; adding a Contract starts the automatic management of the Contract.
+You can add n number of Contracts in the product; adding a Contract starts the process of Contract Management.

 Some benefits of automatic Contract Management: